skibblenybbles/django-daydreamer/README.md

 `daydreamer.views.decorated.auth` (import accessible at `daydreamer.views.decorated`), you can control the inherited behavior through a consistent set of attributes.
-The attributes are prefixed to match their class names, except that they use lowercase underscore casing instead of camel casing.
+The attributes are prefixed to match their class names, except that they use lowercase-underscore casing instead of capital-camel casing.
 The values are:

 * `<prefix>_raise` whether an exception should be raised upon test failure
 * `<prefix>_exception` a custom exception to be raised upon test failure,